Actipro/WPF-Controls/Documentation/topics/docking/advanced-tab-control.md

 ## Tab Selection on System Drag Over

-By default, performing a system (e.g. text, file) drag over a tab will select the tab so that the dragged content can be dropped on a control on the tab's content area.
+By default, performing a system (e.g., text, file) drag over a tab will select the tab so that the dragged content can be dropped on a control on the tab's content area.
 To disable this feature, set the [AdvancedTabControl](xref:@ActiproUIRoot.Controls.Docking.AdvancedTabControl).[CanTabsSelectOnDragOver](xref:@ActiproUIRoot.Controls.Docking.AdvancedTabControl.CanTabsSelectOnDragOver) property to `false`.

 }